|Nutrition Facts (per serving)|

 Dip the ball into the melted chocolate, about 3/4 of the way, leaving a circle of peanut butter visible on top.
 Allow the excess chocolate to drip off into the bowl, then place the buckeye back on the baking sheet.

 Remove the toothpick and carefully smooth over the hole.
 Repeat with the remaining peanut butter balls and chocolate.
-If chocolate thickens as you are dipping the buckeyes, microwave in 10-second intervals until it achieves the desired consistency when stirred.
+If the chocolate thickens as you are dipping the buckeyes, microwave in 10-second intervals until it achieves the desired consistency when stirred.

 Chill again until the buckeyes are firm and the chocolate is set, at least 30 minutes.

 Serve chilled straight from the refrigerator or at room temperature.
-Refrigerate in an airtight container for up to 5 days or freeze for up to 3 months.

 - Opt for creamy or smooth peanut butter rather than chunky.